kamamenszu/winston_logger/README.md

 * **Scenario:** The Next Action Box should present 'Upload Evidence' status || **Line:** `7`
 * **Scenario:** The Next Action Box should present 'Appeal is being reviewed' status || **Line:** `13`

+These tests check if passenger provided all required information while filling the compliant.
+They check if administrator see  suitable status of complaint if information were provided or missed.
 Path to execute tests from this file:
 ```
 --specs=e2e/features/workflow/2-acknowledge-appeal-status.feature:<Line>